Vera Caspary: Hollywood

-Thicker than Water received good reviews, but by then even her publisher Liveright was feeling the pangs of the Great Depression and Caspary was again nearly broke.
-In March 1933, a Fox story editor called and asked for another original just like Suburb, which had been filmed as the Night of June 13.
+Thicker than Water received good reviews, but by then her publisher Liveright was feeling the pangs of the Great Depression and Caspary was again nearly broke.
+In March 1933, a Fox story editor called and asked for another original like Suburb, which had been filmed as The Night of June 13.
 She spent that summer in Hollywood, writing a treatment for Fox and working on a play with Samuel Ornitz.
 Caspary could not sell that play and by winter she was broke again, but Ornitz insisted they write another and brought her back to Hollywood where her luck was always better.

-Within a week she had sold three stories to studios and gotten a five hundred dollar-a-week contract.
-She bought herself a completely new wardrobe and brought her mother from New York.
+Within a week she had sold three stories to studios and gotten a $500-a-week contract.
+She purchased a completely new wardrobe and brought her mother from New York.
 Like most people, Caspary did not get along with Harry Cohn, and after one spat, she no longer received writing assignments.
 Since her contract had five more months, she merely stopped going to the studio and spent her days at the beach while her agent picked up her paycheck.
-Again wanting to write her own material she got her contract canceled and set sail for New York.
+Again wanting to write her own material, she got her contract canceled and set sail for New York.